fjl/geas/README.md

 ### Instruction Macros

 Common groups of instructions can be defined as instruction macros.
+Names of such macros always start with the percent (%) character.

 	#define %add5_and_store(x, location) {
 		push x